binary-manu/arch-ansible/README.md

 Flags: `[ms]`

-Clean installation leftovers (such as package caches) and undos some configuration for portable images.
+Cleans installation leftovers (such as package caches) and reverts some configuration for portable images.

 #### configure